ShubhMehrotra/Microservice/README.md

 ## Pre Requisite /Installation
-* Any IDE Intellije or Eclipse
+* Any IDE Intellije or Eclipse or STS
 * JDK 17 or above
 * Postman or Swagger
 * You can simply download the code as a zip and  or you can simply download the code by using ``` gh repo clone ShubhMehrotra/Microservice```